 Healthy White Chocolate Mousse with No Added Sugar

 With the snow initially as inspiration, I remembered a Merveilleux pâtisserie from Un Dimanche à Paris in Saint Germain des Prés.
 It was basically the classic meringue coated with cream, but infused with rose and orange flower water, and rolled in white chocolate.
 I remember thinking I wanted to taste the orange blossom just a bit more.
 What’s more, I honestly find meringue desserts just too sweet.

 So with all this in mind, I’ve come up with a light, fragrant, snowy mousse for you that’s not too sweet.
 There is no added sugar in this recipe, making it healthy.
 Moreover, it’s a quick and easy gluten free dessert.

 What is it about rose that makes it so Valentine friendly?
 I adore this addition of the orange blossom.
 Heating the white chocolate in the pan with a little of the cream makes melting it so much easier – especially if you’re unsure of the quality of your chocolate.
 The meringue crunch comes from the macaron heart and the dosage of orange blossom and rose counteracts the sweetness of the chocolate and is just enough to send your Valentine into a billowy, romantic cloud.
 Accompany this with glass of chilled Muscat.

-Update: I’m so thrilled to see my recipe tried, tested and approved by Gourmantine’s Blog in her marathon to find the best chocolate mousse.
+I was so thrilled to see my recipe tried, tested and approved by Gourmantine’s Blog in her marathon to find the best chocolate mousse.
 Here is her lovely review of my white chocolate mousse recipe: